goodeggs/breaddit/README.md

 # Installation
 - Install [Meteor](http://meteor.com)
 - Install [Meteorite](https://github.com/oortcloud/meteorite/)
-- Download or clone Telescope into /some/path
+- Download or clone Tele into /some/path
 - cd /some/path
 - Run `mrt`

-# Hosting Telescope

-I recommend using either Meteor's own free hosting service, or checking out [Modulus](http://modulus.io/).

 # First Run
-- Fill in your Twitter keys (by clicking on "Sign Up/Sign in" in your Telescope top bar)
+- Fill in your Google keys (by clicking on "Sign Up/Sign in" in your Telescope top bar)
 - The first user account created will automatically be made admin
 - Check out the settings page and fill out basic things like the site's name